 M.S.
 Computer Engineering, Washington University, St. Louis, MO

 B.S.
 Computer Science and Mathematics, Midwestern State University, Wichita Falls, TX

 CTO, 1Ticket.com.
-Scale dev team by five times in five months and increase revenue by 52% in two years.
+Scaled dev team by five times in five months for a B2B ticket distribution platform: increasing revenue by four times in three years.

-CEO, Inktie, Inc. Build an online platform for small newspapers to increase online revenue by sharing content.
+CEO, Inktie, Inc. Built an online platform for small newspapers to increase online revenue by sharing content.

 Visiting Assistant Professor, University of the District of Columbia.
 Taught web development, network security, and cloud computing.

 Assistant Professor, University of the District of Columbia.
-Teach advanced web development, network security, cryptography, security in cloud computing, and scalable cloud computing.
+Taught advanced web development, network security, cryptography, security in cloud computing, and scalable cloud computing.

 Senior R&D Engineer.
 Designed and developed algorithms and data structures to that detect anomalous behavior of millions of devices.